AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-05-10-responsive-navbar-without-bootstrap.md

 We'll design this with a mobile-first approach and simply take care of the desktop case with a media query.
 Note that I'm not designing with any minimum device width in mind, but this works all the way down to `320px`, one of the narrowest mobile resolutions that you typically need to account for.

+{% aside %}
-> **Note**: I'll also offer alternative design options wherever it's possible with just a few changes.
+  **Note**: I'll also offer alternative design options wherever it's possible with just a few changes.
 For example, if you don't like the detached/floating navigation menu, I'll show you how to keep it attached or get it to behave like a sidebar.
+{% endaside %}

 ## Responsive Navbar HTML